KiPA2022/kipa22/DUMMY_SUBMISSION/README.md

 `$ gzip TAR_FILENAME.tar`
 Check if it can be loaded normally using
 `$ docker load -i TAR_FILENAME.tar.gz`
-This step is also recommended, pushing your docker image to hub doesn't require saving it locally.
-But we still recommend doing this because you can send this docker image to us directly in case you can not push it to the hub or we cannot pull it somehow.
+This step is also recommended, pushing your docker image to the hub doesn't require saving it locally.
+But we still recommend doing this because you can send this docker image to us directly in case you cannot push it to the hub or we cannot pull it somehow.
 8. Push your docker image to docker hub.
 Use the command
 `$ docker push YOUR_DOCKER_IMAGE_NAME`
 You can also push it using Docker Desktop GUI.